 - Business interruption insurance to help replace lost income if your shop is forced to close temporarily due to a covered event

-To ensure your mechanic shop has adequate coverage, working with an experienced insurance agent or broker is essential.
+Working with an experienced insurance agent or broker is essential to ensure your mechanic shop has adequate coverage.
 They can help you assess your risks, find a policy that meets your needs, and ensure you get the best possible rates.
-Remember, protecting your automotive repair business with the right insurance coverage is crucial in ensuring its long-term success.
+Protecting your automotive repair business with the right insurance coverage ensures its long-term success.

 Dealing with Specific Circumstances